librenms/librenms/doc/Extensions/Applications.md

 chmod +x /etc/snmp/mailcow-dockerized-postfix
 ```

-> Maybe you will be neeed to install `pflogsumm` on debian based OS.
+> Maybe you will need to install `pflogsumm` on debian based OS.
 Please check if you have package installed.

 3: Edit your snmpd.conf file (usually /etc/snmp/snmpd.conf) and add: